Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 1.- The module mlfruitandnut has four folders.

--Please, find more details at [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)
+- Please, find more details [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)

 2.- On the folder "assets", I have the subfolders DataTables and construction.js file.